The vet is a very important part of you and your puppy’s life, and the best time to choose one is before you need one.

 As with most things to do with your puppy, other people’s experiences can be very helpful.

-Cost will come into your decision, but having the right person should be the over-riding consideration.
-Ask your family and friends – see what they experience and recommend.
+The cost will also come into your decision, but having the right person should be the over-riding consideration.
+Ask your family and friends – see what they have experienced and recommend.

 If you have a pedigree puppy, consult with your breeder, and local breed clubs.
-It may be that your breed has special needs, and a certain vet is sympathetic and knowledgable of these.
+It may be that your breed has special needs, and a certain vet is sympathetic and knowledgeable of these.
+If you’re adopting from a charity, many of these will work with vets or at least be able to recommend some.

 Visit The Vet